-With the air pressure ON the logic and the logic module power OFF, attach a sheet metal splint or the belt threading tool (attached to each drive from factory) with tape to the end of the belt.
-These enhance the ability to thread the belt under the rollers without the ends curling.
+Uncoil the new belt.
+With the air pressure ON the logic, and the logic module power OFF, attach a sheet metal splint or the belt threading tool (attached to each drive from factory P/N 1118104) with tape to the end of the belt.
+This will enhance the ability to thread the belt under the rollers without the ends curling.

-NOTE: Do not put too much tape on as it will make it difficult to push the belt through the guide rollers.
+Keep tape smooth and do not apply too much tape, as it will make it difficult to push the belt through the guide rollers.